arnejad/Gaze-Shift-Compare/modules/methods/README.md

-## Codes in this folder are adapted and redstributed under MIT license or with the permission of the authors
+## All codes except for our Ranking Method in this folder are adapted and redstributed under MIT license or with the permission of the authors.
+The readme files in their folders or the main scripts includes a link to the original repository.